-These strawberry cheesecake keto pop tarts are simply just. so. good!
-The crust is buttery, tangy and flakey, while the strawberry filling is pure summer delight.
+These strawberry gluten free and keto pop tarts are simply just. sooo. good!
+The crust is buttery, tangy and flakey, while the strawberry filling is pure summer delight!

 Gluten Free & Keto Pop Tarts

 i.e. Ultimate Toaster Pastries!!

 OK, so you can definitely call these guys hand pies too.
-But since they’re majestic lightly toasted and topped off with a cheesecake glaze, we’re dubbing them keto pop tarts.
+But since they’re majestic lightly toasted and topped off with a cheesecake glaze, I’m totally dubbing them keto pop tarts.

 And seriously don’t skimp on the cheesecake glaze, it rounds up beautifully these gluten free toaster pastries!

 Bonus: they’re very filling!
 So you can easily get 8 smaller ones out of a batch of dough, bake them up, freeze, and pop in the toaster as needed.